BW-TT34-Anywhere-Fitness/Java-Backend/README-jw.md

 }
 ```

-instructor delete course with id at this endpoint:
+3. instructor delete course with id at this endpoint:

 DELETE

 ---
-student course CRUD endpoint:
+### student course CRUD endpoint:
 http://xnor.space/api/account/courses/{id}

 ### Supports:

-student add oneself to a course at this endpoint:
+1.student add oneself to a course at this endpoint:

 POST

-student remove oneself to a course at this endpoint:
+2.student remove oneself to a course at this endpoint:

 DELETE

 ---
-student/instructor obtaining their own courses (attending/teaching):
+### student/instructor obtaining their own courses (attending/teaching):

 GET

 http://xnor.space/api/account/courses

 ---
-instructor getting courses that they attend:
+### instructor getting courses that they attend:

 GET